SuperNOVAS v1.2

 We must convert these coordinates to the now standard ICRS system for calculations in SuperNOVAS, first by calculating equivalent J2000 coordinates, by applying the proper motion and the appropriate precession.
 Then, we apply a small adjustment to convert from J2000 to ICRS coordinates.

 (Naturally, you can skip the transformation steps above if you have defined your source in ICRS coordinates from the start.)
-Once the catalog entry is defined in ICRS, you can proceed wrapping it in a generic source structure (which handles both catalog and ephemeris sources).
+Once the catalog entry is defined in ICRS, you can proceed wrapping it in a generic source structure (which handles both catalog and Solar-system sources).

 Next, we define the location where we observe from.
 Here we can (but don't have to) specify local weather parameters (temperature and pressure) also for refraction correction later (in this example, we'll skip the weather):